-Appendix II Majors and Minors of the degree programme (Article 3.7.4)
+Appendix II Majors and Minors of the degree programme (Article 3.6.4)

 The programme consists of the major Astronomy (150 ects) and a minor (30 ects).
-The student can participate in either the minor Astronomy, the minor Instrumentation & Informatics or a Faculty or University Minor.
+The student can participate in either the minor Astronomy, the minor Instrumentation & Informatics or a Faculty, University, or an Exchange Minor.